Supercapacitor: Collectors and housing

 Current collectors connect the electrodes to the capacitor's terminals.
 The collector is either sprayed onto the electrode or is a metal foil.
-They must be able to distribute peak currents of up to 100 A.

-If the housing is made out of a metal (typically aluminum) the collectors should be made from the same material to avoid forming a corrosive galvanic cell.
+They must be able to distribute peak currents of up to 100 A. If the housing is made of a metal (typically aluminum), the collectors should be made from the same material to avoid forming a corrosive galvanic cell.

 Electrical parameters

 Capacitance

 Capacitance values for commercial capacitors are specified as "rated capacitance CR".
 This is the value for which the capacitor has been designed.
 The value for an actual component must be within the limits given by the specified tolerance.
 Typical values are in the range of farads (F), three to six orders of magnitude larger than those of electrolytic capacitors.
 The capacitance value results from the energy $W$ (expressed in Joule) of a loaded capacitor loaded via a DC voltage VDC.

 This value is also called the "DC capacitance".

 Measurement

 Conventional capacitors are normally measured with a small AC voltage (0.5 V) and a frequency of 100 Hz or 1 kHz depending on the capacitor type.
 The AC capacitance measurement offers fast results, important for industrial production lines.
 The capacitance value of a supercapacitor depends strongly on the measurement frequency, which is related to the porous electrode structure and the limited electrolyte's ion mobility.
 Even at a low frequency of 10 Hz, the measured capacitance value drops from 100 to 20 percent of the DC capacitance value.

 This extraordinarily strong frequency dependence can be explained by the different distances the ions have to move in the electrode's pores.
 The area at the beginning of the pores can be easily accessed by the ions; this short distance is accompanied by low electrical resistance.
 The greater the distance the ions have to cover, the higher the resistance.
 This phenomenon can be described with a series circuit of cascaded RC (resistor/capacitor) elements with serial RC time constants.
 These result in delayed current flow, reducing the total electrode surface area that can be covered with ions if polarity changes – capacitance decreases with increasing AC frequency.
 Thus, the total capacitance is achieved only after longer measuring times.
 Out of the reason of the very strong frequency dependence of the capacitance, this electrical parameter has to be measured with a special constant current charge and discharge measurement, defined in IEC standards 62391-1 and -2.

 Measurement starts with charging the capacitor.
 The voltage has to be applied and after the constant current/constant voltage power supply has achieved the rated voltage, the capacitor must be charged for 30 minutes.
 Next, the capacitor has to be discharged with a constant discharge current Idischarge.
 Then the time t1 and t2, for the voltage to drop from 80% (V1) to 40% (V2) of the rated voltage is measured.
 The capacitance value is calculated as:

 The value of the discharge current is determined by the application.
 The IEC standard defines four classes: